 - Continue a program of multi-phased stream corridor geomorphic assessments, including Phase 1-GIS watershed scale assessments for most sub-basins in the watershed; Phase 2 - field-based stream feature inventories (SFI) for one stream per year or every other year; and Phase 3 - reach to site scale monitoring (e.g., BEHI, geomorphic surveys).
 The assessments are used to help diagnose stream corridor condition and identify stream erosion hazards and/or water quality impairment that may require treatment.
-The table below includes candidate streams for assessment in 2022-2024.
-One stream per year may be subject to a rapid Phase 2 reassessment if conditions appear to be degrading. - Pilot use of unmanned aerial vehicle (UAV) to conduct rapid assessment of erosion site conditions and project planning.
+The table below includes candidate streams for assessment in 2023-2025.
+One stream per year may be subject to a rapid Phase 2 reassessment if conditions appear to be degrading. - a.
+Investigate the study need and training and technology requirements for use of unmanned aerial vehicle (UAV) to conduct rapid assessment of erosion site conditions and project planning.
 Exploring use of drone photogrammetry for stream assessment addresses a recommendation in the 2020 National Academy of Sciences Review of the NYC Watershed Protection Program. - 2.
 Explore the feasibility and options for a pilot of Rosgen's Watershed Assessment and River Stability Supply (WARSSS 2009) methods for quantifying and ranking sources of sediment loading within subwatersheds and reaches.
 The methods may allow us to identify and characterize high supply erosion reaches, predict sediment loading using actual watershed rates and estimate loading per reach, and predict reductions in sediment loading following implementation of stream projects. - a.
 Test the use of WARSSS procedures in a sub-watershed of the Ashokan Watershed. - 3.
-Streambank erosion prediction curves were successfully developed from data collected in the Ashokan Watershed from 2017-2020 (a SMIP-funded study now continued by SWCD) using the Bank Assessment for Non-Point Source Consequences of Sediment (BANCS) protocol.
-Additional datagathering using BANCS was piloted during Stream Feature Inventories in the Esopus Creek headwaters in 2019-2020 and continued through 2021-2022. - a.
-Continue to collect BANCS data for a range of stream types and conditions along with SFI, and use collected data to further calibrate stream bank erosion predication curves. - b.
-Work with other NYC Watershed basin partners to standardize methods for BANCS survey and coordinate data collection in the NYC Watershed.
+Review previously surveyed reference reaches and develop survey and monitoring objectives to fill gaps in the reference reach database. - 4.
+Participate in partner meetings to review water quality analyses and prioritize stream feature inventory locations.

-- 4. Review previously surveyed reference reaches and develop survey and monitoring objectives to fill gaps in the reference reach database. - 5.
-Participate in partner meetings to review water quality analyses and prioritize stream feature inventory locations. - 6.
-Bedload sediment is an important component of sediment transport that must be understood to better ensure the success of stream restoration projects.
+- 5. Bedload sediment is an important component of sediment transport that must be understood to better ensure the success of stream restoration projects.
 However, bedload data is expensive to collect.
 To explore the feasibility and cost-effectiveness of methods, a small-scale pilot project began in 2017 to test multiple bedload sampling and monitoring techniques at 2-3 sites and the ability to estimate the percentage of total sediment load contributed by bedload.
 Study results suggest bedload can be sampled successfully using traditional methods at or near bankfull flows to develop regional curves useful for design and project prioritization.
 The USGS collected bedload samples during five flow events at two watershed sites through a SMIP-funded project between 2017-2021.
 Tracer rock monitoring can be used to track the movement of larger material not captured with traditional methods.
 The use of hydrophones and submerged load cells was ruled out as suitable bedload sampling methods in Catskill streams using current technology. - a.
 Coordinate with DEP-funded bedload monitoring carried out by the USGS.
-Contribute to bedload monitoring if the need arises. - 7.
+Contribute to bedload monitoring if the need arises. - 6.
 Provide funding for study of stream condition and function, and monitoring of system condition and management practices.